 Ghana is a beautiful cultural-filled country located in the western part of Africa.
-It is a small country that has amazing tourist sites to show the world.
-When you come to Africa, Ghana is a country considered to be stable when it comes to democracy and gradual development.
+It is a small country that has impressive tourist sites to show the world.
+This African country is considered one of the more "stable" ones as well when it comes to democracy and gradual development.

 Using the map of Ghana, you can explore all the tourist sites.

 Considered the nation's park, Kakum National Park is a destination that every tourist must-see.
 It has an area of 145 square meters and is located on the coast of southern Ghana (specifically the Central Region of Ghana).
 The park is home to many endangered animals as well, especially mammals like antelopes and elephants.